-among participants with the same clinical classification; consistent with this idea, reduced metabolism and greater brain atrophy in the MCI at baseline are associated with more rapid cognitive decline and a higher chance of conversion to AD.
-Results from univariate regression models confirmed that cognitive decline in MCI was associated with several biomarkers.
+The first twelve months of complete data on ADNI participants demonstrated the potential for substantial advances in characterizing trajectories of change in a range of biomarkers and clinical outcomes, examining their relationship and timing, and assessing the potential for improvements in clinical trial design.
+Entry criteria for the ADNI NC, MCI and AD groups were well defined and yielded groups that were distinctly different, not only in their initial characteristics, but in their average trajectories across a range of CSF, PET, MRI and clinical measures.
+These findings were consistent with previous literature reporting that the onset and progression of neurobiological changes precedes (by a considerable time) the actual diagnosis of AD (24,25).
+The levels and rates of change of CSF, PET and MRI summary measures showed considerable variation within diagnostic group, with substantial overlap between the NC and the MCI groups, and between the MCI and AD.
+One possible explanation of the high degree of variation is the presence of different degrees or types of underlying neuropathology among participants with the same clinical classification; consistent with this idea, reduced metabolism and greater brain atrophy in the MCI at baseline are associated with more rapid cognitive decline and a higher chance of conversion to AD.
+Results from univariate regression models confirmed that cognitive decline in MCI was associated with a number of biomarkers.
 Multivariate models suggested that they are likely not operating independently but instead may either represent part of a sequence in which some mediate others at least in part, or may reflect several aspects of a common progression of underlying neurobiological damage.
-The moderate number of people with data on all markers limited the power of multivariate models.
+The modest number of people with data on all markers limited the power of multivariate models.
 Larger sample sizes, especially of people with all modalities of fluid and imaging biomarkers, and longer follow-up are critical in determining relative contributions at different disease stages.
-In particular, cognitive decline in the NCs is subtle and requires larger sample sizes and longer follow-up to separate out effects of different risk factors.
+In particular, cognitive decline in the NC's is subtle and requires larger sample sizes and longer follow-up to separate out effects of different risk factors.
 Results in AD suggest that the hypothesized later changes are likely to play more of a role as predictors than those thought to take place earlier in the disease process.
-A related possibility is that the longer-term trajectory of biomarker measures may be nonlinear, with some measures showing a steeper rate of change at later stages of disease progression and some at earlier stages.
-Testing this hypothesis properly will require longer follow-ups than are currently available, to assess within-individual shifts in rates of change.
-Finally, some measures clearly have more between-person and within-person variation than others.
-Comparisons of the precision of estimated rates of change identified several promising MRI and FDG-PET measures.
-These measures have sufficiently stable rates of change that the sample size for a two-arm clinical trial in MCI or AD using the marker as a surrogate endpoint could be reduced considerably, compared with the standard cognitive outcomes.
+A related possibility is that the longer-term trajectory of biomarker measures may be non-linear, with some measures showing a steeper rate of change at later stages of disease progression and some at earlier stages.
+Testing this hypothesis properly will require longer follow-ups than currently available, to assess within-individual shifts in rates of change.
+Finally, some measures clearly have more between-person and withinperson variation than others.
+Comparisons of the precision of estimated rates of change identified several promising MRI and FDG PET measures.
+These measures have sufficiently stable rates of change that the sample size for a two-arm clinical trial in MCI or AD using the marker as a surrogate endpoint could be reduced considerably, compared to the standard cognitive outcomes.
 Alternatively, designs using biomarkers to restrict entry to those most likely to decline could improve power of clinical trials even using cognitive scores as the primary outcome measure.